 Big rigs and other large trucks are deadly when they get into an accident.
 After suffering injuries in Columbus, you have a right to seek compensation.
 It’s best to contact a Columbus big rig accident lawyer for help.

 At John Foy & Associates, we bring the “Strong Arm” power to each case.
 We’re not afraid to fight for the money you deserve after what you’ve lost.
-To discuss the details of your case, contact us for a free consultation.
-To get your free consultation today, call (404) 400-4000 or contact us online.
+To get your free consultation today, call or contact us online.
+A Columbus truck accident lawyer can assist you.

 Lawyers who work on truck accident cases typically take around 33% of what they win you.
 The percentage can be slightly higher for more complicated cases where you could win more.